HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/screenflow/developing_screenflow/creating_dialog_def/transitions/dply_dlgsts_xmlcfgint.md

 # Deploy dialog sets by using the XML configuration interface

-You can use the portal XML configuration interface \(XMLAccess\) to work with dialog sets.
+You can use the portal XML configuration interface (XMLAccess) to work with dialog sets.

 You can import dialog sets by specifying the value `create` for the `action` attribute.

-Code sample
+Code sample:

 ```